Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 Evelyn Laye and Sonny Hale at their wedding in 1926

-Matthews was already married at this time, unfortunately to a womanising debt-ridden actor called Henry Lytton Junior.
-She had married Lytton, who was from a famous theatrical family to seek stability in a life which must have seemed completely unreal to her at her young age.
-His family also offered social advantages to the young actress that her working-class upbringing would have lacked.
+Jessie Matthews by now had been married for almost two years but unfortunately to a womanising debt-ridden actor called Henry Lytton Junior.
+He was from a famous theatrical family and she married Lytton to seek a stability in a life which must have become totally unreal after her almost overnight success as a West End star.
+She was well-off by now but his family offered social advantages to the young actress that her Soho working-class upbringing would have lacked.

-Unfortunately the stability she sought in her marriage started to crumble after just eight months when Lytton, who had not only had been sleeping with chorus girls behind Matthews’ back (indeed he’d been having an affair with one girl in particular from the very week they had been married), had started to become increasingly envious of her growing success.
+Unfortunately the stability she sought in her marriage crumbled after just eight months.
+Lytton, who had not only had been sleeping with chorus girls behind Matthews’ back (indeed he’d been having an affair with one girl in particular from the very week they had been married), started to become increasingly envious of her growing success.

 jessie-and-lytton